 With millions working from home for a while now and for the foreseeable future, performance still needs to be monitored, discussed, and measured.
-In fact, it might be even more pressing to focus on performance management now given that the unusual circumstances the world has found itself in have affected businesses and employees in various ways.
+In fact, it might be even more pressing to focus on performance management now given the unusual circumstances the world has found itself in has affected businesses and employees in various ways.

 So where should you start with remote performance management?

 The key to successfully doing performance management in your company is to implement a continuous feedback loop.
 That means that annual performance reviews are far from enough.
 There are multiple benefits to adopting real-time feedback which encourages continuous communication exchange.